Get insider access

 Mid-Mid

-The mid accuracy is excellent.
+The mid-range compliance is excellent.
 For the most part, the response in this range is quite flat, so in jazzy songs like Tank! by Seatbelts, brass instruments like trumpets sound full-bodied and present within the mix.
-A bump in the high-mid makes these vocals and instruments sound more intense and somewhat harsh.
+A bump in the high-mid makes these vocals and instruments sound more intense.

 Sound